shivamsinghAIMLops32/shivamsinghAIMLops32/README.md

 **Databases**:
 - MongoDB 📦
-- PostgreSQL 💾 (with ORM integration like Prisma or Sequelize)
+- PostgreSQL 💾 (with ORM integration like Prisma or Drizzle)

 **Caching**:
 - Redis 🔥